mrswastik-robot/bloJs/README.md

 ## Features

-- [Feature 1]: [A Rich Text Editor where a user can do many operations while creating blogs like , applying bold , italics , underline , coloring the text , inserting a image or video or link or a table , writing in bullet points and some more stuff.]
+- A Rich Text Editor where a user can do many operations while creating blogs like , applying bold , italics , underline , coloring the text , inserting a image or video or link or a table , writing in bullet points and some more stuff.
-- [Feature 2]: [Once blog is posted , user can later edit or delete them as wanted.]
+- Once blog is posted , user can later edit or delete them as wanted.
-- [Feature 3]: [Users can comment on other user's blog.]
+- Users can comment on other user's blog.
-- [Feature 4]: [Each user will have his/her profile page where their social media handles and every blog written by him/her till date will be displayed and that profile page can be viewed by any other user.]
+- Each user will have his/her profile page where their social media handles and every blog written by him/her till date will be displayed and that profile page can be viewed by any other user.
 - ...

 ## Installation